anvilistas/anvil-extras/docs/guides/components/multi_select_dropdown.rst

 **Popover Styling:**

-The MultiSelectDropDown uses a popover with the class ``ae-ms-popover`` for specific targeting:
+The MultiSelectDropDown uses a popover with the class ``ae-ms-popover`` for specific targeting.
+You can style the popover background using CSS variables or direct CSS:

 .. code-block:: css

-    /* Target only MultiSelectDropDown popovers */
+    /* Target only MultiSelectDropDown popovers using CSS variables */ .ae-popover.ae-ms-popover {
-    .ae-popover.ae-ms-popover {
-        --ae-ms-popover-bg: #ffffff;
+        --ae-popover-bg: #ffffff;
-        --ae-ms-popover-fg: #333333;
-        --ae-ms-popover-border: rgba(0, 0, 0, 0.2);
+        --ae-popover-border: rgba(0, 0, 0, 0.2);
-        --ae-ms-popover-shadow: 0 5px 10px rgba(0, 0, 0, 0.2);
+        --ae-popover-shadow: 0 5px 10px rgba(0, 0, 0, 0.2);
     }

-    /* Or use root-level variables that fallback to general popover styling */ :root {
+    /* Or style directly with CSS */ .ae-popover.ae-ms-popover {
-        --ae-ms-popover-bg: #f8f9fa;
+        background-color: #f8f9fa;
-        --ae-ms-popover-fg: #212529;
+        color: #212529;
-        --ae-ms-popover-border: #dee2e6;
+        border-color: #dee2e6;
-        --ae-ms-popover-shadow: 0 4px 8px rgba(0,0,0,0.1);
+        box-shadow: 0 4px 8px rgba(0,0,0,0.1);
     }

 **CSS Roles:**